Do you eat fast food often that is full of trans fat?

-One of the resources you’ll want to check out when you’re trying to get rid of trans fat in your diet is FryTest.
+One of the resources you’ll want to check out when you’re trying to get rid of trans fat in your diet is fry test.
 This site has a list of oils that have no trans fats that you can use to fry or prepare your foods.
-Many people are now starting to use olive oil much more in their cooking, because it is healthier for the heart and does not clog the arteries.
+Many people are now starting to use olive oil much more in their cooking because it is healthier for the heart and does not clog the arteries.

-You may also want to consider canola oil in your cooking; even if you deep fry a dish every once in a while, this oil is much healthier to use than lard or butter, which is traditionally used for some of America’s favorite foods, like fried chicken or burgers.
+You may also want to consider canola oil in your cooking; even if you deep fry a dish every once in a while, this oil is much healthier to use than lard or butter, which is traditionally used for some of America’s favourite foods, like fried chicken or burgers.

 You Can Avoid Trans Fat By Reading Food Labels

-Keep in mind that just because you see lots of products these days that say ‘low fat’ or ‘fat free’ in the grocery store, this is not an automatic indication that the product is healthy for you to consume.
+Keep in mind that just because you see lots of products these days that say ‘low fat’ or ‘fat-free’ in the grocery store, this is not an automatic indication that the product is healthy for you to consume.
 You’ll need to read the ingredients carefully to find out if there is any trans fat present in the food item, and you’ll have to compare the amount of fat in this food with the other foods that you’re incorporating into your diet for the week to make sure that your levels stay down.

-Most of the commercial snacks and entree mixes that you can purchase at your local supermarket are loaded with trans fat, and if you’re not careful, you could be including excessive amounts of fat in your diet–and your family’s diet–without even realizing it.
+Most of the commercial snacks and entree mixes that you can purchase at your local supermarket are loaded with trans fat, and if you’re not careful, you could be including excessive amounts of fat in your diet–and your family’s diet–without even realising it.